sumantkataria/Pluralsight-notes/Javascript.md

 9. Deep Copy - A new copy created that has exact copy of the values in the original object but allocates new memory location.
 E.g. if X is copied from Y, addresses of both will be different i.e. they will be pointing to different memory locations.
     - let employeeDetailsOriginal = {  name: 'Sumant', age: 29, Profession: 'Software Engineer' };
       let employeeDetailsDuplicate = { name: employeeDetailsOriginal.name, age: employeeDetailsOriginal.age, Profession: employeeDetailsOriginal.Profession}; //Deep copy!

-Javascript Web Workers -
-    - a javascript process that runs in the background of a webpage.
-    - way to implement multi-threading.
-    - JS is Single-threaded(main thread).
-Web-worker is a separate JS thread that allows to execute multiple JS threads to work parallel to each other.
-    - Used to offload any CPU intensive work so that main thread doesn't get bogged down & can continue executing some other code.
-    - Can't perform any DOM manipulation.(only main thread can perform)
-    - NO ACCESS to -
-        a. window object
-        b. document object
-        c. parent object
-    - ACCESS to -
-        a. navigator object(useragent, geolocation)
-        b. location object(host, href, hostname etc)
-        c.
-XMLHttpRequest
-        d. setTimeout(), clearTimeout(), setInterval(), clearInterval()
-        e.
-Application cache
-        f. spawning other Web workers
-        g. myWorker.terminate() // termiate workers
-    - Example
-        # Worker File
-        self.onmessage = function(message) {
-            // any CPU computation like adding or subtracting etc. self.postMessage(sum)
-        }

-        # Main File
-        const worker = new Worker("worker.js)
-        sumButton.addEventListener("click", (event) => {
-            worker.postMessage("hello")
-        })
-        worker.onmessage = function(message) {
-            alert(`The final sum is${message.data}`)
-        }